fluentrobotics/ros-devcontainer/README.md

 not be using Docker Compose.
 Everything that may typically go into `compose.yaml` will instead be specified as arguments to `docker run`.

+> [!WARNING]
-All containers will be ephemeral, meaning that all processes inside the container will be terminated immediately and without warning when the main shell session inside the container exits. **Important:** this applies even if you open a `tmux` session inside the container -- the `tmux` server itself will be terminated! **🚨DO NOT USE THIS CONFIGURATION AS-IS ON A ROBOT, ESPECIALLY VIA A REMOTE CONNECTION!🚨**
+> All containers will be ephemeral, meaning that all processes inside the
+> container will be terminated immediately and without warning when the main
+> shell session inside the container exits.
+This applies even if you open a
+> `tmux` session inside the container -- the `tmux` server itself will be
+> terminated!
+>
+> **🚨DO NOT USE THIS CONFIGURATION AS-IS ON A ROBOT, ESPECIALLY VIA
+> A REMOTE CONNECTION!🚨**

 We assume that this configuration will be used on a single-user machine.
 This reduces some engineering overhead as we won't have to consider how one user's